ryann-m/webbi/README.md

  Multiplexed 7-segment display  →  5 2 4 1 5
 ```

-This README teaches the project **from zero**.
-By the end you'll understand the physics
-(voltage, current, LEDs), the electronics (transistors, common-anode displays,
-multiplexing), the firmware (non-blocking refresh, WiFi, JSON), and the exact terminal
-commands to build and flash it.
-You can replicate Webbi even if you've never touched a
-breadboard.

 > Author: Ryann Mack · Built at the CyPhy Life lab